Dollar Store Garland Christmas Tree

 Step 2

-I used my drill and a small bit to poke holes in the birthday hat so I could insert the LED lights.
+I used my drill and a tiny bit to poke holes in the birthday hat to insert the LED lights.

 Step 3

-The 50 feet of garland easily filled all the space of the birthday hat.
+The 50 feet of garland quickly filled the birthday hat’s space.
 This is about halfway through.
 I wrapped from the top down, then worked my way up again.
 No glue was used for this step.
-I wanted to use spray adhesive but I couldn’t find it.
+I wanted to use spray adhesive, but I couldn’t find it.
 I sprayed another light coat of paint and attached the garland while the paint was still tacky.

 Step 4

-I used a little painter’s tape to help hold the hat in place as I installed the battery operated LED light sets.
+I used painter’s tape to help hold the hat in place as I installed the battery-operated LED light sets.

 Step 5